Autumn Quarter '21

 3. The median grade (50% above, 50% below) in my classes runs anywhere from 3.1 to 3.3.
 That is NOT the bottom grade—it is the median grade.
 That means that some of you may indeed get a 2.7 or a 3.0, even though you may have done better than that elsewhere.
 If that is going to make you unhappy, then, again, you should get into a different class.
 On the upside, however, I do not grade on a curve.That means that it is theoretically possible that everyone in the class will receive a 4.0.
 That is very unlikely, but I've certainly had classes whose students really did terrific work and we've come close.

 4. Attendance and Participation are part of the course, and they presuppose engaged and timely completion of writing assignments.
 I take role randomly during the quarter, but I also use my review of your portfolio work to evaluate your class participation.
 Incomplete portfolios mean incomplete participation.

 5. All assignments must be completed on time.
 Your score on any paper reflects whether your work has met this requirement.

 So much for the work you’ll be doing.

 Now for a word of caution and of reassurance.
-I know that some of you will not have read much poetry in English before.
+I know that before this class some of you will not have thought much about sentences and paragraphs and how they work.
 Not to worry.
-Poetry isn’t hard so much as it is really different (but not completely different!) in goal and method from ordinary writing.
-Once you’ve learned something about poetic thinking, and provided you do the assigned reading and writing carefully and on time, you should be able to keep up with the work (see paragraph 2 above in Truth in Advertising).
+Looking at how sentences work isn’t hard so much as it is really different (but not completely different!) in goal and method from ordinary writing.
+Once you’ve learned something about reading sentences stylistically, and provided you do the assigned reading and writing carefully and on time, you should be able to keep up with the work (see paragraph 2 above in Truth in Advertising).

-Be sure to update yourself regularly as to reading and writing assignments; the most up-to-date information will always be on the Assignments and Updates page.
+Readings and Assignments will be on the Assignments and Updates page.